 Performance optimization is also a key benefit of ML-based container optimization.
 At the container level this not only ensures that they run as efficiently as possible, but also assures that they get the resources they need when they need them.
 By understanding the entire body of workload and the patterns of activity of each container and pod, contention events can be reduced and out of memory conditions avoided.
 This is particularly important for apps that don’t respond well to being killed, such as legacy apps that have not yet been converted to microservices.

 Densify also performs performance optimization at the node-level, and by optimizing the node types to match the workload demands, containers can be assured the optimal CPU, memory and I/O resources based on their needs.
 But optimization goes far beyond this—as organizations grow their container footprints they will often set up different cluster configurations with different design points or service tiers, making them “fit for purpose” for different types of workloads.
 For example, it may make sense to set up “CPU intensive” and “Memory Intensive” clusters, and route workloads into them based on their resource needs.

 It is even possible to analyze an application’s sensitivity to different resource types, like more cores vs larger cores, further optimizing the performance of each application.
-Densify enables these parameters to eb scientifically controlled, and uses performance benchmarks to automatically normalize data between different CPU architectures, enabling predictive models to be correlated with reality in order to optimize app performance.
+Densify enables these parameters to be scientifically controlled, and uses performance benchmarks to automatically normalize data between different CPU architectures, enabling predictive models to be correlated with reality in order to optimize app performance.